Chess for Kids

 We play regular 6 week tournaments (CFC rated) and have fun chess days

 NEW!
 This year, we are offering members FREE lessons after the weekly tournament game starting at 8:00pm.
-Advanced lessons are available after the main lesson for a small fee.

 Family membership is available, check here for details.